integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 > percentage, and a host of other variables.
 Teams rely on these models
 > when deciding whether or not to recruit players.
 But if, say, the Los
 > Angeles Lakers decide to pass on a player because his stats suggest
-> that he won't succeed, and then that player subsequently becomes a
+> that he won’t succeed, and then that player subsequently becomes a
 > star, the Lakers can return to their model to see what they got wrong.
 > Whatever the case, they can work to improve their model.
 >